 A quick look at the 2022 Nobel Prizes

-The 2022 Nobel Prizes are being announced this week after secret deliberations by the award committees
+The 2022 Nobel Prizes have been announced this week after secret deliberations by the award committees

-The 2022 Nobel Prizes are being announced this week after secret deliberations by the award committees.
-Here’s a look at which prizes have been announced so far, which ones are coming up and what’s next for the winners.
+All but one of the 2022 Nobel Prizes have now been announced.
+Here’s a look at which prizes have been announced so far, which is coming up and what’s next for the winners.

 LITERATURE